 "Seat fare" is flying an already scheduled charter flight on a space-available basis.
 It’s a much cheaper way to go, but you have to be flexible, since charters can be canceled.
 Email Bering Air your name and the approximate dates you want to travel ([email protected]) or call 907-443-8988.
 They will let you know if a charter gets scheduled (and if you make it onto a charter, you will be guaranteed a seat back).

 Visa.
 Get a one-time entry visa.
 If you live in a major U.S. city, go to the consulate and you can get it issued in one day.
 In Alaska, the easiest way to obtain it is to use a Lower 48 travel agency that specializes in processing rush visas, such as Red Star Travel; figure on one day to process and a couple days for shipping.
 If you’re already in Nome, courier services take 3 days to Seattle.
 (Since FedEx doesn’t go into Nome, the Anchorage - Nome shipping is by USPS.)

 Entry Permission Document.
 This is the tricky part.
 Because this is a “closed” region of the Russian Federation, you also need an entry permission document.
-Someone from the region needs to invite you, and it takes at least six weeks to process.
+Someone from the region needs to invite you, and it takes at least 60 days to process.
 Alaska.org recommends Roman Bratslavsky ([email protected]) in Anchorage, who has relationships with residents in the Chukotka region who can process this for you.

 Invitation: This can be issued with your visa, but takes an additional 2 weeks to process.